Is it chaining for gold necessary?

 It takes patience but why leave gold for anyone else?

-By the way, your grids should be as wide as it takes so you can cover your previous chaining line with the metal detector sweep when you go in the opposite direction!
+By the way, your grids should only be as wide as it takes so you can cover your previous chaining line with the metal detector sweep when you go in the opposite direction!

 ...and dont forget to change coils after you finish chaining so you get all the gold.
 For Example, Change from a large diameter coil where you have been finding deep gold nuggets to a smaller coil to mop up all the small gold pieces.